Here are extracts from an interview by the Welsh Books Council.

 I grew up in Llanelli, Carmarthenshire.

 What did you want to be when you grew up?

 I loved going to the town library when I was a child.
 I desperately wanted to be a librarian and work there.
 But I also loved going to school and I wanted to be a teacher.
 And I wrote a lot of stories when I was growing up, so I really, really wanted to be an author too.

 What are your hobbies?

 I love reading books and writing stories.
 I also enjoy writing poems.
 I belong to two writing groups, where we read out-loud the stories we’ve written, and that’s great fun.
 It’s good to have friends who love writing.
-I’m also trying to get better at speaking Welsh, so I go to Welsh classes every week.
+I’m also trying to get better at speaking Welsh.

 What was your favourite book when you were a child?